You are currently viewing Why Compliance with Tax Laws is Essential for Churches

 b.
 Tax Contents Disclaimer: The tax industry in Kenya is very dynamic.
 The tax contents in the posts are not professional advice.
 Read full disclosure HERE.

-The Pastor went ahead and informed the listeners the Holy water from Jordan had arrived and anyone who needed the water should send a certain n amount of money but they will have to pay for delivery charges.
+The pastor went ahead and informed the listeners that the Holy water from Jordan had arrived, and anyone who needed the water should send a certain amount of money, but they will have to pay for delivery charges.
 The Pastor also talked about the anointing water and handkerchiefs on sale for more blessings.

 I have a question for you: Was the Pastor aware about tax obligations for the services they were offering and the goods they were selling?